BestTimesToVisit.com Logo

 Local 'Gua-guas' (Minibuses)

-These are the local public buses, offering a very affordable way to travel between towns and some tourist areas.
-They are often crowded and follow set routes, but provide an authentic local experience.
+These are the local public buses, a very affordable way to travel between towns and cities if you're adventurous and on a tight budget.
+They are often crowded and follow set routes.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.